Rogue Valley International–Medford Airport

-Rogue Valley International–Medford Airport is a public-use airport three miles north of downtown Medford, in Jackson County, Oregon, United States.
+Rogue Valley International–Medford Airport (Note: Rogue Valley International–Medford Airport has no scheduled international flights; following the closure of the U.S. Customs office in 2003, the airport retained its international status in the hope that future economic growth would allow it to resume international service.) is a public-use airport three miles north of downtown Medford, in Jackson County, Oregon, United States.
 Owned and operated by Jackson County's Aviation Authority, the airport serves southwest Oregon.
 Originally named Medford–Jackson County Airport, it was renamed to Rogue Valley International–Medford Airport after it became an international airport in 1994.

 In December 2018, the airport celebrated its 1 million+ annual passenger milestone.
 In doing so Medford joined both PDX and EUG as the only Oregon airports to have surpassed 1 million passengers in a year.
 By virtue of annual commercial passengers, Rogue Valley International–Medford Airport (MFR) is the third busiest airport in Oregon, with 1,032,704 passenger enplanements and deplanements in 2024 (behind Eugene and Portland).
-The National Plan of Integrated Airport Systems for 2023–2027 categorized the Rogue Valley International–Medford Airport as a primary commercial service airport (more than 10,000 enplanements per year)..
+The National Plan of Integrated Airport Systems for 2023–2027 categorized the Rogue Valley International–Medford Airport as a primary commercial service airport (more than 10,000 enplanements per year).